Maguire will remain Man Utd captain, Solskjaer confirms | Goal.com

 Ole Gunnar Solskjaer has confirmed Harry Maguire will keep the captain's armband at Manchester United.

-The England centre-back was found guilty of aggravated assault after an altercation with police in Mykonos, but his 21 months and 10 days prison sentence was suspended.
-Maguire has since lodged an appeal and is expected to have a retrial.
+The England centre-back was found guilty of aggravated assault, resisting arrest and repeated attempts of bribery after an altercation with police in the Greek island of Mykonos, but his 21 months and 10 days prison sentence was suspended.
+Maguire has since lodged an appeal and is expected to have a retrial, while the Greek prosecutor has criticised him for refusing to apologise for the incident.

+Solskjaer commended the 27-year-old for the way he has reacted to the situation and says he sees no reason to strip him of the captaincy.

 "Of course, Harry, as you said, had a difficult summer.
-He didn’t have a long break," he told the club's website.
+He didn’t have a long break," he said in an interview with MUTV.

 "His break was different to others as we gave him a few more days and, after, he’s come back and looked fine.